sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 Because of this, combat should feel quick, lethal, and fair for both the player and npcs.
 I recommend playing on Journeyman difficulty for enemy damage, and Adept/Journeyman for player damage for a moderate challenge that won't get you killed too often (as long as you are playing well), though you may wish to change these based on preference, build, or character progression. <br/>

 >[!TIP]
 >Most of the below features can be configured in mods\Ultra Combat V2 - Fixed Edition\UE4SS\UltraCombat\scripts\config.lua.
-You can find valid key inputs [here](https://unrealcommunity.wiki/list-of-key/gamepad-input-names-j9c5mqou).<br/>
+You can find valid key inputs [here](https://unrealcommunity.wiki/list-of-key/gamepad-input-names-j9c5mqou) to change keybinds.<br/>

 ## Blade & Blunt
 Blunt weapons tend to have high base damage, but low reach and low speed.
 Blade weapons have higher reach and speed, but lower base damage.